 According to PetCure Oncology, over six million cats are diagnosed with some type of cancer every year.
 The good news is that, just as with humans, many cancers can be treated if they’re caught early enough.

 Lymphoma, squamous cell carcinoma, bone cancer, and mast cell tumors are the most common cancers in cats.

 Lymphoma is a form of blood cancer that originates in the lymph nodes and causes them to swell.
-Although cats are more likely to develop gastrointestinal lymphoma affecting the lymph nodes of the gut.
+Cats are more likely to develop gastrointestinal lymphoma affecting the lymph nodes of the gut.
 The lymphatic body system’s main job is to maintain the flow of fluids throughout your cat’s body, which also prevents the circulation of harmful agents.
 A lymphatic system that doesn’t work correctly could be circulating cancerous cells throughout your cat’s body.